EXP-code/EXP-docs/intro/pyEXP-tutorial.rst

    #
    basis = pyEXP.basis.Basis.factory(config)

-The string `config` is the YAML file needed by pyEXP to specify the basis.
+The string `config` is the :index:`YAML` file needed by pyEXP to specify the basis.
 In this case, the adaptive spherical basis is the `sphereSL` type.
 The parameters `rmin` and `rmax` define the inner and outer radii for the basis, `Lmax` and `nmax` describe the maximum harmonic and radial orders for the basis, respectively.
 The `scale` parameter adjusts the internal coordinate mapping and a good choice is the characteristic radius of the halo.

 We now read our phase space data: